makidoll/dots/ARCH_INSTALL.md

 # Maki's Arch Install Guide

-> ⚠️ This needs an overhaul
+> ⚠️ This is never really finished and could get outdated,<br>

-This could get outdated any time, but _i use arch btw_ so I'm sure it'll get updated
+> however _"i use arch btw"_ so I'm sure it'll get updated

 ## 1. Core installation

-this guide will only work with uefi
+this guide will only work with uefi. we'll set up partitions first

 -   create a 512 MB parition, type: EFI system **(don't if you already have one)**<br>
     create second parition for the rest<br>